Gondwana National Choirs

 Lights out times vary depending on the age of the choristers.
 Over 18 choristers are of course free to come and go from the campus so long as they use the ‘sign out’ book.

-Can I arrive at National Choral School earlier than 12 January?
+Can I arrive at National Choral School earlier than 11 January?

 After NCS offers have been sent out, the Gondwana Choirs team will send you our Transport Form to complete, including information about acceptable arrival and departure times.

-There will be an additional charge if you need accommodation provided for the night of 11 January.
+There will be an additional charge if you need accommodation provided for the night of 10 January.

-I am flying to and from Sydney.
 What happens at the airport?

 What do I wear?